-As the conversation on climate and our environmental impact rages further into the mainstream, the number of people considering eco lodges as an alternative to their traditional resort getaway is on the rise.
+As the conversation on climate and our environmental impact rages further into the mainstream, the number of people considering eco lodges as an alternative to their traditional hotel or resort stay is on the rise.

-We’ve rounded up Australia’s top luxury eco lodges so you can start planning your next weekend getaway.
+We’ve rounded up the best luxury eco lodges in Australia, so you can start dreaming up your next green getaway.

 Silky Oaks Lodge, Mossman, Queensland